yugmani/uda-landing-page/README.md

 ## Landing Page for the course of `Mastering the Basics of JavaScript'

-- A model of web page for the course of 'JavaScript' where the users have access to features of course.
+- A model of web page that highlights the features of 'JavaScript' trainings.

 ## User Story